Yusra-Mirza/Poisson-Equation/README.md

 * Visualize the computed potentials for verification.
 * Compare convergence speed and efficiency of the three methods.

-3. Visualize the output using Python, or any plotting tool.

 ## 📊 Visualization tools